On the Theory of Continual Learning with Gradient Descent for Neural Networks: Introduction

+Despite extensive empirical and algorithmic progress in continual learning, a principled theoretical understanding of catastrophic forgetting in neural networks trained by gradient descent is still largely missing.
 The main algorithms for continual learning are based on functional (or architectural) regularization \cite{li2017learning,kirkpatrick,sharif2014cnn} or experience replaying \cite{Schaul2015PrioritizedER,rolnick2019experience}.
 In order to mitigate forgetting, regularization-based methods enforce the new solutions to remain close to solutions to previous tasks.
 On the other hand, it has been hypothesized that the network width has a similar impact \cite{graldi2024to}, since increasing the width enables the network to operate in the lazy/kernel regime where it is known that the network's weights do not travel a significant distance from their initialization point and the features remain constant during training \cite{jacot2018neural,ghorbani2019limitations}.
 It is therefore natural to ask to what extent the width helps continual learning.
 Few works have dealt with this question.
 In particular, the impact of the width of the network on continual learning was studied in \cite{guha2024diminishing,graldi2024to,mirzadeh2022wide,mirzadeh2022architecture,wenger2023disconnect}.
-For instance, \cite{mirzadeh2022wide,mirzadeh2022architecture} observed the impact of width in improving catastrophic forgetting and noticed that increasing the width always mitigates forgetting.
+For instance, \cite{mirzadeh2022wide,mirzadeh2022architecture} empirically observed the impact of width in improving catastrophic forgetting and noticed that increasing the width always mitigates forgetting.
 However, \cite{wenger2023disconnect} claimed that such improvements vanish when the network is trained for a sufficiently large number of iterations until convergence.
 More recently, \cite{graldi2024to} attempted to resolve the issue claiming that improvements only happen in the kernel regime, where there is early stopping to avoid weights moving a significant distance from their initialization.
-Our theoretical and empirical results on the impact width for the XOR cluster data also verify the benefits of width in the kernel regime with early stopping.
+Our theoretical and empirical results on the impact width also verify the benefits of width in the kernel regime with early stopping.